basnijholt/nijho.lt/content/post/auto-install-extras/index.md

 `kokoro` with its entire spacy pipeline for neural TTS.

 Today the project has **13 optional extras**.
-The tool became much more useful, but the dependency UX got progressively worse with every feature I added.
+The tool became much more useful, but dependency UX got progressively worse with every feature.

 {{% callout note %}}
 **TL;DR:** I moved from "users choose extras upfront" to **runtime optional dependency resolution**.